 Indian Open Golf

-- Casino game selection is excellent
+- The casino game selection is excellent

-- Platform is mobile friendly
+- The platform is mobile friendly

 - Support for several cryptocurrencies is provided